arminshzd/pyWHAM/README.md

 # Python implementation of WHAM

+This is a python implementation of the Weighted Histogram Analysis Method (WHAM).
+The logic of this package is adapted from Prof. Alan [Grossfield's WHAM](http://membrane.urmc.rochester.edu/?page_id=126) code with a few improvement and QoL features.

 ## Usage

 The command line interfaces now accept a single argument: the path to a YAML file